Tool for finding RPO vulnerabilities, a new type of vulnerability

-Gareth Heyes (@garetheheyes) discovered a new type of vulnerability which is extremely lethal because it is still relatively unknown and many developers don't know how to validate input to protect against this attack.
+Gareth Heyes (@garetheheyes) discovered a new type of vulnerability which is extremely lethal because it is still relatively unknown and many developers don't know how to validate input to protect against this new type of attack.

 It makes it possible to inject CSS code anywhere in the page without having to use <style> tags.
 In fact, there is no need to use angle braces (< >) nor any HTML tag.